consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 stop working on, but it is something that we think the combination of what we did and the work the V8 team does, it is a good platform to write code on.

-**David Mytton:** How have you managed to achieve that such rapid rollout speed across...
+**David:** How have you managed to achieve that such rapid rollout speed across...
 You've got hundreds of edge locations around the world.
 How is that architected to avoid problems showing up in production and detecting those kind of things at scale?

-**John Graham-Cumming:** So there's a few things.
+**John:** So there's a few things.
 So the way in which Cloudflare works is we have an internal system called Quicksilver, which binds together all of those machines around the world and allows us to push out configuration to them.
 And that happens very, very rapidly, seconds to around the world.
 Or we